qrvey/partner-portal/docs/get-started/glossary.md

 **Token** - A placeholder used inside formulas and workflows.
 For instance, it may correspond to a field or system variable.

-**Trend Analysis** - A chart of a Time Series used to visually explore time related patterns and correlations.
+**Trend Analysis** - A chart of a Time Series used to visually explore time-related patterns and correlations.

 **Trigger** - A workflow element used to initiate a process.